K3 (group): The new K3 (2015-2021)

-Hanne, Klaasje and Marthe's first release, "10.000 Luchtballonnen" topped the charts in Belgium and The Netherlands, becoming 8× platinum.
+Verbruggen, Meijer and De Pillecyn's first release, "10.000 Luchtballonnen" topped the charts in Belgium and The Netherlands, becoming 8× Platinum.
 The music video of the single also broke the Belgian YouTube record.
-Over 6 years the group released five more albums.
+Five more albums followed.
 In 2016, their own animated series De Avonturen van K3 (The adventures of K3) premiered.
 That same year there came a new children's television program called Iedereen K3 (Everyone K3).
 It was the successor to De wereld van K3 (K3's World).
 In August they won the 'Radio 2 Zomerhit' award with their summer single "Ushuaia".
 At the end of 2016, the special Het dagboek van K3 (The Diary of K3) was released, in which K3 looks back on the past year.
 This was an annual tradition until 2018.
 The 2016 Story Awards were presented in the Trixxo Arena, K3 won both the award for 'Favorite newcomer' and being the best 'Female Singer of the Year'.

-In 2017, K3 started vlogging, every other week on Saturday there is (usually) a new vlog online on YouTube and VTM.
-That same year, the new K3 got their first movie called K3 Love Cruise and there was a new special: Overal K3 (Everywhere K3), in which Hanne, Klaasje and Marthe showed more of themselves and talked about the impact of K3 on their private lives.
+In 2017, K3 started vlogging, leading to a bi-weekly tradition on YouTube and VTM.
+That same year, the new K3 got their first movie called K3 Love Cruise and there was a new special: Overal K3 (Everywhere K3), in which Verbruggen, Meijer and De Pillecyn showed more of themselves and talked about the impact of K3 on their private lives.
 In March 2018, there was a collaboration with the singer Jan Smit.
 They recorded a single together and K3 performed as guest artists at his concert at the sportpaleis.

 The fiction series K3 Roller Disco, was released on 31 October 2018.
 It's a spin-off of 'Hello K3', including a same character and actor from the sitcom.
 For the first time in history, K3 has started roller skating, which is reflected in the Roller Disco series, their video clip of the title song and on stage during their tour in 2018.
-On their third album, Klaasje played along on her flute, becoming the only K3 member to ever play an instrument by herself on the songs.
+On their third album, Meijer played along on her flute, becoming the only K3 member to ever play an instrument by herself on the songs.
 She also did it on stage during various K3 performances/shows.
 From 2018, K3 became television judges/coaches on seasons four and five of the Flemish version of The Voice Kids.

 In 2019, the band celebrated their 20th anniversary with a spectacle show with moving stands, stages and LED Walls.
 Includes a moving car, light-up outfits and more than 80 dancers.
 In May they opened their own roller coaster in Plopsaland named 'K3 Roller Skater' themed around their roller skates and their fiction series.